gusaiani/security-analysis-graham-dodd/chapter-16.md

 At the inception of this dual system, investors were disposed to consider the federal supervision and tax exemption as a virtual guarantee of the safety of the *Joint Stock* Land Bank bonds, and they were therefore willing to buy them at a yield only ½% higher than that returned by the *Federal* Land Bank bonds.
 In comparing the nonguaranteed Joint Stock bonds with the mutually guaranteed federal bonds, the following observations might well have been made:

 1. Assuming the complete success of the farm-loan system, the guarantee would be superfluous, since each bond issue separately would have enjoyed ample protections

+2. Assuming complete failure of the system, the guarantee would prove worthless, since all the banks would be equally insolvent.

+3. For any intermediate stage between these two extremes, the joint and several guarantee might prove extremely valuable.
+This would be particularly true as to bonds of a farm-loan district subjected to extremely adverse conditions of a *local* character.

+In view of the fact that the farm-loan system was a new and untried undertaking, investors therein should have assured themselves of the largest possible measure of protection.
+Those who in their eagerness for the extra ½% of income dispensed with the joint guarantee committed a patent mistake of judgement.